-Comments: In this passage attributed to Klearchos of Soloi (a peripatetic philosopher and follower of Aristotle of the fourth and early third centuries BCE), the Judeans are presented as wise barbarians alongside Indian philosophers.
+Comments: In this passage attributed to Klearchos of Soloi (a peripatetic philosopher and follower of Aristotle of the fourth and early third centuries BCE), the Judeans (Jews) are presented as wise barbarians alongside Indian philosophers.
 The views are presented as though they come from a dialogue with Aristotle himself.

 Source of the translation: H.S.J.
 Thackeray, Josephus: The Life.
 Against Apion, LCL (Cambridge, MA: Harvard University Press, 1926), public domain, modernized and thoroughly adapted and revised by Harland based on the Greek.